Trainings in Person-Centered, Trauma-Informed Care

 Supporting Family Caregivers of Older Adults with Dementia and a History of Trauma: Unique Challenges and Trauma-Informed Approaches

-Description: This training developed by the Jewish Family and Children's Services of San Francisco is a series of tip sheets that provides family caregivers of older adults with dementia and a history of trauma with strategies for implementing person-centered, trauma-informed care.
+This training developed by the Jewish Family and Children's Services of San Francisco provides family caregivers with strategies for implementing person-centered, trauma-informed care.

 Training Audience: Professional service providers, medical professionals, and family caregivers